nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `markat n/NAME dt/DATE pr/ATTENDANCE [sn/STUDENT_NUMBER]`

+Examples:
+* If `Adam Lee` is a unique name, `markat n/Adam Lee dt/2024-12-12 pr/p` marks the student with the name `Adam Lee` present on `2024-12-12`.
+* If `Mary Tan` is a unique name, `markat n/Mary Tan dt/2024-09-11 pr/a` marks the student with the name `Mary Tan` present on `2024-09-11`.
+* If there are multiple students with the name `Adam Lee`, `markat n/Adam Lee dt/2024-12-12 pr/p sn/A1234567Z` marks the student with the name `Adam Lee` and student number `A1234567Z` present on `2024-12-12`.
+* If there are multiple students with the name `Mary Tan`, `markat n/Mary Tan dt/2024-09-11 pr/a sn/A0123456X` marks the student with the name `Mary Tan` and student number `A0123456X` absent on `2024-09-11`.

 ### Marking Tutorial Group Attendance to Present : `markpresentall`

 Marks all students in a tutorial group as present for a particular date